-2.1.
-Data-intensive applications and their I/O needs
+2.1 Data-intensive applications and their I/O needs

-The emergence of applications with greater processing and speedup requirements, such as grand challenge applications (GCA), involves new computing and I/O needs.
+The emergence of applications with greater processing and speedup requirements, such as Grand Challenge Applications (GCA), involves new computing and I/O needs.
 Many of these applications require access to huge data repositories and other I/O sources, being the I/O phase a bottleneck in the computing systems, due to its poor performance.
-Existing data-intensive GCA have been used in several domains, such as physics [8], climate modeling [9], biology [15] or visualization [5].
-The I/O problem is not solved in these kinds of applications.
+Existing data-intensive GCA have been used in several domains, such as physics [9], climate modeling [10], biology [17] or visualization [5].
+The I/O problem is not solved in this kind of applications.
 New approaches are required in this scene.